How to write a business plan

 2. Legal status and key personnel

-Next, confirm the structure of your business.
-Will it be a partnership, a limited company or a sole trader?
-Describe your experience; introduce other key personnel, and whether or not you intend to take on additional employees.
+Next, describe the structure of your business.
+Will it be a partnership, limited company or sole trader?
+Summarise the skills and experience you bring to the venture, introduce other key personnel and their credentials, and set out whether or not you intend to take on additional employees.

 3. Details of your products and/or services

 Now add a few more details about what your business does.
-If relevant, explain how products will be developed and any patents, trademarks or design rights you hold.
+If relevant, explain how products will be developed and any patents, trademarks or design rights you hold or intend to apply for.

 4. Your target market